 They pride themselves on their quick-to-prepare meal kits, which we found took about 30 minutes total to cook and 10 minutes to clean up.
 They also offer faster meals and prepared meals for people needing even quicker options.

-Nicole Davis, GGR senior editor and certified nutrition coach, thought the meal kit meals tasted especially great, but wasn’t as impressed with the prepared meals she tried.
+Nicole Davis, GGR head of content and certified nutrition coach, thought the meal kit meals tasted especially great, but wasn’t as impressed with the prepared meals she tried.
 “The Beef Stir-Fry in Garlic Sauce tasted like a Lean Cuisine TBH.
 It has better ingredient quality and definitely less sodium than a TV dinner but very similar taste vibes,” she said.
 She also noted that the prepared meals were more suited to a light lunch than a filling meal.
-The meal kits were more filling for her, although the serving sizes weren’t quite large enough for her husband.
+The meal kits were more filling for her, although the serving sizes weren’t quite large enough for her husband, so she only rated them 4 out of 5 for portion size.

 Everything arrived in great condition despite the ingredients starting to sweat shortly after delivery.
 Be aware that ingredients aren’t grouped by recipe, so you’ll have to do some organizing before you start cooking.
 You’ll also have to take some time to choose your meals each week, but this is nice for people who prefer to choose their meals themselves.